 (c) Notice to Applicants: Following Board consideration, the applicant shall be advised in writing of the Board's decision.
-If a denial is made based on the protection of water quality, specific notice shall be provided indicating the point or points of the plan which are inadequate (ORS 830.150(4));
+If a denial is made based on the protection of water quality, specific notice shall be provided indicating the point or points of the plan which are inadequate (ORS 830.150(4)).

-(d) Approval of Marine Facility Grant: In order to approve a Marine Facility Grant, the Board shall assure that the project complies with the statewide planning goals and is compatible with applicable acknowledged comprehensive plans by following the procedures set out in the Board's state agency coordination program adopted pursuant to ORS 197.180;
+(d) Approval of Marine Facility Grant: In order to approve a Marine Facility Grant, the Board shall assure that the project complies with the statewide planning goals and is compatible with applicable acknowledged comprehensive plans by following the procedures set out in the Board's state agency coordination program adopted pursuant to ORS 197.180.

-(e) Approved Projects: Following Board approval of a project, a special cooperative agreement shall be entered into between the applicant and the Board.
-This agreement shall describe the responsibilities of both parties;
+(e) Approved Projects: Following Board approval of a project, a special cooperative agreement shall be entered into between the applicant, the Board and any third party.
+This agreement shall describe the responsibilities of all parties.
+Failure by the applicant and any third parties to execute the grant agreement within 90 calender days of project approval by the Board may result in project cancellation.

 (f) Completion and Final Billing: Upon completion of the project, the sponsor shall notify the Board.
 A final billing with cost documentation shall be provided to the Board.
-After a satisfactory final inspection by the Board, reimbursement funding will be authorized;
+After a satisfactory review of billing documents and final inspection by the Board, reimbursement funding will be authorized.

-(g) The Public Boating Facility Grant Program Procedure Guide: The Procedure Guide, adopted by the Board shall set forth policies, application form and sample cooperative agreement for use by all eligible participants;
+(g) Boating Facility Grant Procedure Guide: The Procedure Guide, adopted by the Board shall set forth policies, application form, billing form and sample cooperative agreement for use by all eligible participants.